TomAdam/xdebug-tutorial/words.md

 Task 2 - Configure PhpStorm

-# Exercise 2 - Simple breakpoints + Stepping through code
+# Exercise 2 - Breakpoints, stepping, stack and variables

-When you're debugging, you can step through the code.
+To stop execution at a certain point in the code you can set a breakpoint by clicking next to a line.
+Once execution has stopped you can use the stepping controls:

-Step over - executes the function, but doesn't take the debugger in there. i.e. takes you to the next line in the current scope.
+- Step over - executes the function, but doesn't take the debugger in there. i.e. takes you to the next line in the current scope.

-Step into - starts executing the function, and takes the debugger into the first line of that function.
+- Step into - starts executing the function, and takes the debugger into the first line of that function.

-Force step into - if anyone knows what this is, please let me know.

-Step out of - Jumps out of the current function, and takes the debugger to the line where the function was called from.
+- Step out - Jumps out of the current function, and takes the debugger to the line where the function was called.

-Just to point out some downsides, you can't step through PHP internal code - this is actually quite annoying.
+- Run to caret - Executes code till the line that the caret is on.

+When execution is halted, the "Frames" window shows the current execution stack.
+This is equivalent to a stack trace in an error message.
+The variables window shows the content of variables in the current scope.
+Clicking a frame in the Frames window allows you to change the scope to any point in the current stack.

+Task 1 - Have a play with setting breakpoints, the stepping functions and the frames window to get used to their functionality.

 # Exercise 4 - Introduction to stack traces